 Here are a few answers to the some of the questions that may be on your mind:

 1. Which Viking model should I buy?
 Viking builds boats from 37 to 93 feet in length so the first thing to consider is your budget and how you plan to use it.
-The smallest model, the 37 Billfish which is soon going to be replaced by the 38 Billfish, will sell for around $1 million.
+The smallest model, the 37 Billfish which has been replaced by the 38 Billfish, will sell for around $1 million.
 The 93 Motor Yacht has an asking price of over $10 million.
 Understanding your budget can help guide you in your decision of selecting a new or pre-owned Viking Yacht for sale.
 The next consideration is whether or not you want to fish or cruise.
 Even Viking's hardcore fishing models have luxurious and comfortable interiors that can be used for extended cruising.
 Viking's re-emergence as a leader in the motor yacht market with the 75MY, 82 Cockpit Motor Yacht, and the 93MY, has given potential yacht owners more of a dedicated cruising selection of boats.

 SI Yachts also invites potential customers to take a trip with us to the Viking factory.
 Being in such close proximity to New Gretna, NJ has its advantages and it's easy to take a trip over.
 Visiting the factory is a great way to see firsthand the craftsmanship that goes into each vessel and even meet Mr. Healey!